U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 FAQs for Data Users

 Q1: Why are data not collected over the summer?The residential pricing data collected on heating oil and propane prices are for the Winter Heating Fuels Survey.
 The purpose of this survey is to collect prices for these fuels as they are used for heating purposes.
-For the purposes of the survey, the winter heating season extends through the beginning of October through mid-March.
-However, EIA does publish spot prices for heating oil and propane throughout the year which can be accessed by clicking here.
+For the purposes of the survey, the winter heating season extends from October through March.
+However, EIA does publish spot prices for heating oil and propane throughout the year.
 In addition, some State Energy Offices collect these data independent of this survey.

-Q3: What benefit does this survey provide?The Winter Heating Fuels Telephone survey arose out of the need for Congress to monitor heating fuel prices during especially cold winters and supply disruptions, such as those that occurred during the Gulf War in the early 1990s.
+Q3: What benefit does this survey provide?The Winter Heating Fuels Telephone survey arose out of the need for Congress to monitor heating fuel prices during especially cold winters and supply disruptions, such as those that occurred during the Gulf War in the early 1990s or more recently during the propane shortage which occurred during the winter of 2014.
 The rise of heating costs attributed to these events can have serious impacts on the cost of living for residents that rely on these fuels as their main source of heat.

 The State Energy Offices that collaborate with the U.S. Energy Information Administration to conduct this survey also use the aggregated data to monitor the heating fuel markets in their States as well as to develop and maintain programs which provide financial assistance for heating costs to low-income residents.